UnicornTV/Flourish-Tutorial/EntryFormController.md

 is missing!
 Watch for those spelling mistakes when referencing image names.

 Now that we have a constant for our background, we need the mood option buttons.

+{x: defining_mood_collection}
-Let's begin by defining a collection that contains the all of our mood options.
+Begin by defining a collection that contains the all of our mood options.

 ~~~language-swift
 let feelings = [